Error Mitigation Thresholds in Noisy Random Quantum Circuits: Introduction

-In this paper, we demonstrate the possibility of thresholds for quantum error mitigation.
-We focus on one of the conceptually simplest quantum error mitigation techniques, which goes under the moniker ``probabilistic error cancellation'' (PEC) \cite{Temme17,Berg22}.
-PEC relies on the fact that many of the most common noise channels used to model quantum devices are actually trivially invertible at the mathematical level.
-Unfortunately, the inverse operation is not generally a physical evolution.
-For example, the inverse of the depolarizing channel violates the complete-positivity condition for quantum channels.
-As a result, the only known way to implement the inverse is through classical post-processing.
-In the case of PEC, this classical post-processing step is implemented via Monte Carlo sampling methods but, for constant noise rates, incurs exponential sampling overheads in the worst case \cite{Temme17,Berg22}.
-Nevertheless, PEC can be used to significantly extend the accessible circuit depths of a given noisy quantum device, as demonstrated in recent experiments \cite{Berg22}.
+In this paper, we demonstrate the possibility of threshold in the robustness of quantum error mitigation.
+We focus on two conceptually simple forms of quantum error mitigation called ``probabilistic error cancellation'' (PEC) \cite{Temme17,Berg22} and tensor-network error mitigation (TEM) \cite{Filippov2023}.
+PEC and TEM rely on the fact that many common noise channels are invertible.
+Unfortunately, the inverse operation is not easily implemented by physical evolution without access to the environment.
+Instead the inverse channel is achieved through classical post-processing.
+This post-processing step can be implemented through a wide variety of methods \cite{Temme17,Filippov2023}, but incurs exponential sampling overheads with increasing circuit layers \cite{Berg22,Takagi23,Tsobouchi23,Quek22}.
+Despite the apparent challenges, PEC has been used to significantly extend the accessible circuit depths of a given noisy quantum device, as demonstrated in recent experiments \cite{Berg22}.
 Some other examples of quantum error mitigation include zero-noise extrapolation \cite{Temme17,Li17,Kim23}, symmetry-based error detection \cite{Bonet18,McArdle19}, cooling/purification \cite{Cotler19,Huggins21,Koczor21}, and learning based methods \cite{Czarnik21,Srikis21}.
-In the remainder of the paper we will focus on the PEC technique, primarily because of its conceptual simplicity.
+We show in the case of PEC and TEM, that the mitigation threshold is related to the fundamental behavior of disordered Ising models in statistical physics.
+As a result, we can draw on a wide range of previous results from those systems in analyzing the threshold behavior for these error mitigation strategies.
+On general grounds, one might expect similar similar types of robustness thresholds to arise for other error mitigation methods, but the explicit mappings to disordered Ising models are less appparent in those cases.